Job Vacancy - Oxford Economics - Graduate Recruitment Australia 2022

 Applications will open 1st March 2021 for the January 2022 graduate program scheme.
 Please click Apply Now to send your CV (resumé) and cover letter and complete the online application form.
 Your cover letter should explain how you meet our requirements and identify which area(s) of our business most interest you.

-The deadline for applications is the 31st May 2021.
+The deadline for applications is the 30th November 2021, however due to increased capacity we are still actively looking.
 However, early application is strongly recommended as we review applications as they are received and will begin interviewing in April.

 We also offer a summer internship scheme for students who have not yet completed their courses.